Doha International Airport: Qatar Airways Premium Terminal

 The Qatar Airways Premium Terminal was opened in 2006 and handled all Qatar Airways first and business class passengers.
 There are 6 gates in this terminal.

 Airlines and destinations

 The airport shut down for commercial traffic on 27 May 2014 when all airlines relocated to its successor, Hamad International Airport.
-The last commercial flight departing from Doha International Airport was a Lufthansa plane returning to its home of Frankfurt at 00:30 on 28 May 2014.
+The last commercial flight departing from Doha International Airport was a Lufthansa plane returning to its home base of Frankfurt at 00:30 on 28 May 2014.

-From 14 September 2022, the airport has started again to be used for passenger traffic, due to the 2022 FIFA World Cup.
-At least 13 airlines, including Etihad Airways, Flydubai, Pegasus Airlines, Jazeera Airways, and SalamAir moved their regular scheduled flights to the airport, until the end of 2022, after the end of the World Cup.
-Designated Match Day Shuttle flights will instead use the newer Hamad International Airport.
-All shuttle flights operated to the airport has come to a halt as the world cup is done.
+On 14 September 2022, the airport was temporarily reopened for passenger traffic to relieve congestion at Hamad airport due to the 2022 FIFA World Cup.
+At least 13 airlines, including Etihad Airways, Flydubai, Pegasus Airlines, Jazeera Airways, Pakistan International Airlines, Nepal Airlines and SalamAir moved their regular scheduled flights to the airport until shortly after the end of the World Cup.
+Designated Match Day Shuttle flights used the newer Hamad airport instead.
+All flights to the older airport came to a halt after the World Cup was over.